Architectural Competitions and the Dispersion of Style

 Come to think of it, don’t wait until September 29th to suggest that beer.

 I pretend that what goes on here matters to others.
-My latest dilemma concerns Asbury United Methodist church, a 1919 building fronting the courthouse square (actually, the courthouse irregular pentagon), an example of the Akron-Auditorium plan, possibly among the very last ever built.
+My latest dilemma concerns Asbury United Methodist church, a 1919 building fronting the courthouse square (actually, the courthouse irregular pentagon; the Square isn’t square), an example of the Akron-Auditorium plan, possibly among the very last ever built.
 Architects for the design were Liebbe, Nourse & Rasmussen of Des Moines (a real firm), there being no resident architect in Agincourt at the time.

 This is still way too orthodox for an A-A church—which it is, but only in the most remote way.
-But it does put me on a path that is relatively comfortable and strewn with fewer obstacles.
+But it does put me on a path, however, that is relatively level and strewn with fewer obstacles.